 - a handful of baby tomatoes (I used rosa)

 - a handful of Calamata olives

-Heat he olive oil in a pan and gently saute the garlic, and add the tin of tomatoes before this goes brown.
-Add the wine and the oregano and cook for about 20 minutes. season with salt and pepper to taste. *remember to pre-heat your oven to 180 C (350 F) about half way through the making on the sauce.
+Heat the olive oil in a pan and gently saute the garlic, and add the tin of tomatoes before this goes brown.
+Add the wine and the oregano and cook for about 20 minutes. season with salt and pepper to taste. *remember to pre-heat your oven to 180 C (350 F) about halfway through the making of the sauce.

-Break the feta into medium sized chunks and arrange in an appropriate sized oven dish.
+Break the feta into medium-sized chunks and arrange in an appropriately sized oven dish.
 Cover with the sauce and spread this around to evenly distribute.
 Dot the tomatoes and olives in between all these and bake for around 25 minutes until the sauce is heated through and the feta is lovely and soft.

 Serve this with crusty bread, and scoop the sauce on.
 Quite delicious.